gregory144/path-manager/README.md

 1. Add support for other env variables (MANPATH, COWPATH)
 1. Research options for modifying current shell's path without having to use source/backticks
+1. Add better installer, one that can compile from source and install in bash